linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 Congratulation!
 You have successfully upgraded your Linkerd to the newer version.
 If you have any questions, feel free to raise them at the #linkerd2 channel in the [Linkerd slack](https://slack.linkerd.io/).

+## Upgrade notice: stable-2.11.0

+There are two breaking changes in the 2.11.0 release: pods in `ingress` no longer support non-HTTP traffic to meshed workloads; and the proxy no longer forwards traffic to ports that are bound only to localhost.
+Additionally, users of the multi-cluster extension will need to re-link their cluster after upgrading.

+### Control plane changes

+The `controller` pod has been removed from the control plane.
+All configuration options that previously applied to it are no longer valid (e.g `publicAPIResources` and all of its nested fields).
+Additionally, the destination pod has a new `policy` container that runs the policy controller.

+### Routing breaking changes

+There are two breaking changes to be aware of when it comes to how traffic is routed.

+First, when the proxy runs in ingress mode (`config.linkerd.io/inject: ingress`), non-HTTP traffic to meshed pods is no longer supported.
+To get around this, you will need to use the `config.linkerd.io/skip-outbound-ports` annotation on your ingress controller pod.
+In many cases, ingress mode is no longer necessary.
+Before upgrading, it may be worth revisiting [how to use ingress](../using-ingress/) with Linkerd.

+Second, the proxy will no longer forward traffic to ports only bound on localhost, such as `127.0.0.1:8080`.
+Services that want to receive traffic from other pods should now be bound to a public interface (e.g `0.0.0.0:8080`).
+This change prevents ports from being accidentally exposed outside of the pod.

+### Multicluster

+The gateway component has been changed to use a `pause` container instead of `nginx`.
+This change should reduce the footprint of the extension; the proxy routes traffic internally and does not need to rely on `nginx` to receive or forward traffic.
+While this will not cause any downtime when upgrading multicluster, it does affect probing. `linkerd multicluster gateways` will falsely advertise the target cluster gateway as being down until the clusters are re-linked.

+Multicluster now supports `NodePort` type services for the gateway.
+To support this change, the configuration options in the Helm values file are now grouped under the `gateway` field.
+If you have installed the extension with other options than the provided defaults, you will need to update your `values.yaml` file to reflect this change in field grouping.

+### Other changes

+Besides the breaking changes described above, there are other minor changes to be aware of when upgrading from `stable-2.10.x`:

+- `PodSecurityPolicy` (PSP) resources are no longer installed by default as a result of their deprecation in Kubernetes v1.21 and above.
+The control plane and core extensions will now be shipped without PSPs; they can be enabled through a new install option `enablePSP: true`.
+- `tcp_connection_duration_ms` metric has been removed.
+- Opaque ports changes: `443` is no longer included in the default opaque ports list.
+Ports `4444`, `6379` and `9300` corresponding to Galera, Redis and ElasticSearch respectively (all server speak first protocols) have been added to the default opaque ports list.
+The default ignore inbound ports list has also been changed to include ports `4567` and `4568`.

 ## Upgrade notice: stable-2.10.0